DREADNOUGHT TO TRIDENT

 UNITED KINGDOM NAVAL ENSIGNS & FLAGS

-When flown from the bows of RN ships, the Union Jack (UJ) is the British naval jack; flown from the mast it is the rank flag of an Admiral of the Fleet.
-At sea, the UJ is reserved for the RN and no other British ships are permitted to fly it.
+When flown at the bow by RN ships, the Union Jack (UJ) is the British naval jack; flown from the mast it is the rank flag of an Admiral of the Fleet.
+At sea the UJ is reserved for the RN and no other British ships are permitted to fly it.
 RN ships in commission also fly a commissioning pennant, and those serving on fishery protection duties fly a triangular pennant quartered blue and yellow.

 The ensigns of the Royal Fleet Auxiliary Service (RFAS) and the Royal Maritime Auxiliary Service (RMAS) were adopted about 1970; previously the RFAS flew a Blue Ensign with a horizontal yellow anchor in the fly.
 The RFAS provides the RN's seagoing logistical support; its ships, both purpose-built and chartered, are manned by civilian crews.
 Most RFAS ships also carry RN detachments to maintain and operate embarked naval helicopters and defensive weapons.
 The RMAS provides the RN with various types of harbor, dockyard and training support; its vessels are also manned by civilian crews.
 Square versions of the RFAS and the RMAS ensigns are used as the services' jacks.